 Property taxes are delinquent February 1.
 Unless you are taking advantage of a payment option, those payments postmarked AFTER January 31st will incur hefty penalties and interest.

-Beginning January 2014, it will be possible to sign up for a low interest payment agreement.
+Beginning January 2014, it will be possible to sign up for a low penalty payment agreement.
 Call the office for additional information.

 You have several options when paying property taxes in Galveston County: